Are There Any Differences Between a Homosexual and Heterosexual Divorce?

 However; some members of society; still have not made peace with the fact that everyone doesn't live their life in the way they do; and the way they believe others should.
 These types of sociological issues and opinions affect the same-sex divorce process in a negative way.
 These types of unaccepting opinions have a tendency to add unnecessary complications to the legal process.
 We, unfortunately, cannot expect that everyone within the legal world has become open-minded and accepting of same-sex couples; even in the matter of same-sex couples pursuing a divorce.

-It is a Sad Fact That Discrimination Against Same-Sex Couples is Still an Issue in 2021 in The United States of America.
+It is a Sad Fact That Discrimination Against Same-Sex Couples is Still an Issue in The United States of America.

 Even though, it is absolutely no longer legal to act in a discriminatory fashion towards same-sex couples; discrimination is still able to have an influence of some sort on how a same-sex divorce proceeding is treated and handled when going through the legal system.